prebid/prebid.github.io/adops/creative-considerations.md

 VAST video does not use the PUC.
 Instead, video bids provide VAST that Prebid caches to obtain a cache ID that can be retrieved with a URL.
 The cache ID is passed as a key value to the ad server.
 (See [Video Overview](/prebid-video/video-overview.html) for details.)

 When you’re running campaigns with video creatives, the primary decision you need to make is where to cache your video bids.
-You’ll enter this location in the creative you add to the line item.
+You’ll enter this location in the VastUrl you add to the line item.
 The cache location is typically independent of the bidders.
-The most common cache location is <https://prebid.adnxs.com>.
+The most common cache location is <https://prebid.adnxs.com>, but this may vary with your setup.
 See [Setting Up Video In GAM](/adops/setting-up-prebid-video-in-dfp.html) for detailed instructions on configuring a video creative in GAM.

 ### Prebid SDK Rendering